derduskenga/crack-pins-use-stolen-pins-hashes/README.md

 ## Bonus Task

 1. Calculate the total number of possible PIN combinations you can generate from the above example.
-Show how you arrive at your answer working.
+Show how you arrive at your answer working:

+        Total number of possible PIN combinations =  Number of digit options <sup> Length on PIN <sup>

+        Total number of possible PIN combinations = 10 <sup> 6 <sup>

+        Total number of possible PIN combinations = 1,000,000

 1. Explain how the introduction of a cryptographic salt during hashing can stop the hacker from hacking user PINs.

+        A random string is added to the PIN before it's hashed, so even when a hash in the stolen hash matches a has in the

 ## Resources